japleitez/peecko-api-doc/README.md

 [ Authorization, Bearer + space + token ]
 ```
 ## Authenticating in Postman
+Access the API Collection

-From the top menu, select Peecko Team Workspace
+- From the top menu, select Peecko Team Workspace
-From the left bar, select Peecko API Collection
+- From the left bar, select Peecko API Collection
+Execute these steps:
 1. execute Sign-Up to create the default user
 2. execute Sign-In and copy the token from the response
 3. In the left bar, select Peecko API collection